Victor-Le-Codes/LLDroneInterface/README.md

 # LLDroneInterface
-Large Language Interface For MAVProxy Drones
+Large Language Interface For MAVProxy Drones using either the MAVUTIL library (like the Pixhawk 6 series) or the MAVSDK library (like the ModalAI Seeker).

 Confirmed working for Windows 11; Unconfirmed for Windows 10